5odead/LOGMEDADDY/README.md

 ```
 ---
 > 💡 **Note:**
-> Set `KEYBOARD_DEVICE` to your actual event number, or the logger won't capture anything.
+> Set `KEYBOARD_DEVICE` to your actual keyboard event number, or the logger won't capture anything.
 > Update `CHAT_ID` and `BOT_TOKEN` in your exfiltration script, or the data won't get sent.
 ---
 > ⚠️ **Disclaimer:**